viveksundarajan/ApothekeAssignment/README.md

 **Scenarios Covered :**

-1. Verify login with valid credentials and
+1. Verify login is successfull with valid credentials and
-2. Verify the login with invalid credentials
+2. Verify login is not success with invalid credentials

 **Technologies used:**